nasa/cumulus-api/content/granules.md

 }
 ```

+Use the [Retrieve async operation](#retrieve-async-operation) endpoint with the `id` in the response to determine the status of the async operation.

 ## Bulk Delete

 Bulk delete the provided granules.
 Granules can be sent as a list of IDs or as an Elasticsearch query to the Metrics' Elasticsearch.